Cross-cultural counseling

 We know what it's like to only have bad options to choose from or have no choice at all!

-We know what it’s like to be tongue tied.
+We know what it’s like to be tongue-tied.

-We know what it’s like to be good on paper, but your gut tells you’re never enough.
+We know what it’s like to be good on paper, but your gut tells you you’re never enough.

 We know what it’s like to have to be overqualified to fight for a mediocre position.